krbnite/krbnite.github.io/_in_progress/2019-06-26-The-Many-Faces-of-Data-Leakage.md

     might not realize is that though x2 occurs before y in time, we do not have access to that data until after y -- that is, it is unavailable at the point of prediction
+  - more concrete example:  in many healthcare data systems, data is manually uploaded by someone; in a retrospective study, it might appear that data is model ready after a doctor's visit, but in reality it might be uploaded at the end of every week;
+    even it is generally uploaded at the end of everyday, this means that the deployment predictions can only be made the day after each patient's visit, etc
+  - from the example, you can tell that this affects the missginess distributions of data from training to deployment

 * group leakage
   - this one is sometimes controversial and seems to depend on a few things